middlebear/jekyll-theme-editorial/README.md

 show:                                         # series of switches to customize what appears on the site
   authors:          true                      # single author blogs may want to disable showing the same author everywhere
 ```
 Restart the Jekyll server and click on the "People" link (which now has 3 sub-items too!) in the sidebar menu.
-Oops... you'll see an unstyled HTML listing page.
+Oops... you'll see an unstyled <abbr>HTML</abbr> listing page.
 We'll fix that next.
 In the meantime, you should be able to click on the three people listed to see their author pages.
 Why 3 and not 4?
 Because one of them is not yet published.

 ### Add the Authors index page

 To provide a nice list of authors, we'll take advantage of the theme's `author.html` include, which provides a standard block list format for an author.
 We iterate through our `site.people` and generate this include for each published author.
-We set the pages `permalink` in the front matter to `/people/` so that it overrides the ugly HTML index page we saw earlier.
+We set the pages `permalink` in the front matter to `/people/` so that it overrides the ugly <abbr>HTML</abbr> index page we saw earlier.
 Incidentally, if `site.show.authors` is set to `false`, then we'll just show a "404 Not Found" page instead.

 ```liquid